 Dry carpet cleaning

-Many dry carpet cleaning systems rely on specialized machines; Dry carpet cleaning equipment include those manufactured by Brush and Clean, Host Dry, and Whittaker System.
+Many dry carpet cleaning systems rely on specialized machines; Dry carpet cleaning equipment includes those manufactured by Brush and Clean, Host Dry, and Whittaker System.
 Dry carpet cleaning techniques are mostly technically “very low moisture” (VLM) methods, relying on dry compounds complemented by application cleaning solutions, and are growing significantly in market share due in part to their rather rapid drying time, a significant factor for 24-hour commercial installations.

 SHAMPOOING is the use of a motorized circular brush in which foaming cleaning products are introduced on the surface of the carpet and are next scrubbed into the carpet.
 Wet shampoo cleaning with rotary machines, followed by complete wet vacuuming, was widespread until about the 1970s, but industry perception of shampoo cleaning changed with the advent of encapsulation.